clarkexcore/cat-api/README.md

 This project was created with the Cat API.
 You can find the documentation for it [here](https://docs.thecatapi.com/).

-Before you run the project please make sure to rum:
+Before you run the project please make sure to run:

 ### `npm i`